CDAGaming/CraftPresence-Mirror/README.md

 ___

+### Player Info Placeholders

+These placeholders translate to the `&PLAYERINFO&` Placeholder from the `Server Settings` menu (Or `Status Messages::Singleplayer Game Message`) within the Config Gui.

+You can configure these Sub-Placeholders within the `Status Messages::Player Inner Info` setting.

+If you wish to use these placeholders on their own, you can do so via the `&SERVER:PLAYERINFO:[placeholderName]&` format.

+Example: `&SERVER:PLAYERINFO:COORDS&` == `&COORDS&`

+* `&COORDS&` - The player's coordinate placeholder message
+  * See `Status Messages:Player Coordinate Placeholder` for more info.
+* `&HEALTH&` - The player's health placeholder message
+  * See `Status Messages:Player Health Placeholder` for more info.

+___

 ### Gui Placeholders

 These placeholders translate to the `&SCREEN&` Global Placeholder in the `Presence Settings` menu within the Config Gui.